22' 9" wide x 30' 6" long x 16' 6" high

 This room is often referred to as the Lafayette bedchamber because it is believed that the marquis stayed here while visiting the Washingtons.
 Lafayette was a young French nobleman who volunteered his services in America's fight for freedom.
 Like his beloved Washington, he served without pay as a general in the Continental Army, and the two maintained a strong bond.

-Within this room there is a period likeness of Lafayette is always on display in this room.
+There is always a period likeness of Lafayette on display within this room.
 In a 1784 letter to the marquis, George Washington wrote, “It is unnecessary, I persuade myself to repeat to you my Dear Marqs. the sincerity of my regards and friendship, nor have I words which could express my affection for you, were I to attempt it."

 7' 9" wide x 12' 9" long x 7' 11" high